 Campers at least 8 years old may have the opportunity to experience the Climbing Wall.
 Campers at least 10 years old may have the chance to ride the Zipline.

-Participation must be approved by a parent/legal guardian by signing the Liability Waiver as part of the registration process.
+Participation must be approved by a parent/legal guardian by signing the Liability Waiver as part of the online registration process.

 Our campers love getting mail; please consider sending your camper a letter or package to make their day!
 The mail is dropped off daily at Camp Squanto.
 Please address camper mail as follows: Camper Name/Camp Squanto/156 West Shore Road/Swanzey, NH 03446.

 You can leave packages with the Camp Squanto staff at Check-In at the Pavilion as well.
 We will make sure they are delivered to your camper during the week.
 It is helpful if you specify which day you would like your camper to receive them.

 You can also send an email to your camper that will be delivered daily.
 To do this, create an account at www.bunk1.com and use the invitation code: SQ17- click here for more info.
 New this year - your camper can reply to your Bunk Note.
 Check out the Bunk Replies!

 Please note: Bunk Notes are printed at Noon each day.
 Campers do not receive Bunk Notes that are sent after 12:00 noon on the last full day of camp.